CHILDREN THAT DO NOT EAT

 Sensory Solutions’ Feeding Team consists of our experienced Occupational Therapists, Speech Pathologists, and Dietitians.

 - You will be seen by an Occupational Therapist and Speech Pathologist who specialize in feeding disorders.
 The appointment will take 45-60 minutes.
 If the Occupational Therapist and Speech Pathologist feel there is a need for our Physical Therapist to evaluate seating and positioning and/or our Dietitian to evaluate nutrition, referrals will be made accordingly.
 If we feel a referral to Behavioral Health is indicated a referral will be made for an evaluation.

 - The Occupational Therapist and Speech Pathologist will collect the child’s medical, developmental, and feeding histories.
 We will evaluate the child’s oral motor skills as well as feeding based on the child’s behavior.
 Please make sure your child is hungry at the evaluation.

-- Bring in any utensils, cups, bottles, pacifiers (for babies), 3 preferred foods, 3 non-preferred foods, and a 3-day food diary.
+- Bring in any utensils, cups, bottles, pacifiers (for babies), 3 preferred foods, 3 non-preferred foods, and the Feeding History Form.

 Following the interview:

-Our Feeding Team will discuss our recommendation for you child and you will work with our front office before leaving to set up your therapy visits.
+Our Feeding Team will discuss our recommendation for your child and you will work with our front office before leaving to set up your therapy visits.

 The frequency your child will be seen is based on various factors.
 The frequency your child will be seen will be recommended the day of the initial evaluation.
 Frequency may increase or decrease as your child progresses.